 European court rules against Russia over 2004 school siege

-Russia failed to adequately protect victims of a 2004 school siege in the city of Beslan that left more than 300 people dead, the European Court of Human Rights has said.
-In a ruling on Thursday, the France-based court said authorities did not take necessary preventive measures to save lives.
+The European Court of Human Rights says that Russia failed to adequately protect victims of a 2004 school siege in the city of Beslan that left more than 300 people dead.
+In a ruling Thursday, the France-based court said authorities did not take necessary preventive measures to save lives.

 |Title